rackerlabs/support-how-to/content/rackspace-email/blacklist-addresses-domains-and-ip-addresses-in-rackspace-email.md

 When you blacklist an email address, domain, or IP address, this creates a rule that rejects any mail sent from the source that you specified.
 Using a blacklist can help [combat spoofing](/how-to/email-spoofing-explained) or spam.
 If you need to **safelist** a sender see [Safelist addresses, domains and IP addresses in Rackspace email](/how-to/safelist-addresses-domains-and-ips-in-rackspace-email).

 **Warning:** Use caution when blacklisting entire domains or IP addresses, because you might unintentionally block legitimate mail.

+If you would prefer a video tutorial see [Email Help - Blacklisting / Safelisting With Rackspace Email](https://emailhelp.rackspace.com/l/blacklist-webmail).

 ### Blacklist an email address or domain